Love Island 2023 Latest Odds: Which couple are the favourites to win the winter series?

-Love Island Odds 2023: Who is favourite, who will be winning couple - Tayna Manhenga, Jessie Wynter, Will Young odds to win
+Love Island Odds 2023: Who is favourite, who will be winning couple - Tayna and Shaq, Jessie and Will

 Here are the latest odds for Love Island 2023 as the seasons draws to a close.